perusio/drupal-with-nginx/README.md

    Note that this practice it's not what's usually [recommended](http://drupal.org/node/344806 "Drupal handbook page on private files").
-The _usual_ practice involves setting up a directory outside of the web root and giving write permissions to the web server user.
+The _usual_ practice involves setting up a directory outside of files directory and giving write permissions to the web server user.
 While that might be a simple alternative in the sense that doesn't require to tweak the web server configuration, I think it to be less advisable, in the sense that